Chaos-Engineer/VideoTracker/!Readme.txt

     LoadSeriesAsync should do the actual work of getting information about each video and adding it to the videoFiles member.

+	NUGET PACKAGES:
+	- csquery: Used for HTML screen-scraping (CrunchyRollVideoSeries)
+	- ookii: Allows access to the Vista-style directory selector dialog, not otherwise available in .NET.

 Use "git push origin master" to publish updated package.